dkoleber/condicremental/README.md

 The user should manually fill out auto-generated Resource/Producer fields after the app generates a .json file.
 The json string should then be copied into the data_str variable in `components.js`.

-To use `builder_gui.py`, you'll need to `pip install pyqt5 graphviz` and install the Graphviz application (and add it's executable to PATH).
+To use `builder_gui.py`, you'll need to `pip install pyqt5 graphviz` and install the Graphviz application (and add its executable to PATH).